 Yes, I know.
 You’ve been reading this blog for years and it’s a pain listening to me beat this same drum every few months.
+In fact I’ve been writing articles like this for years.
 But I wouldn’t be doing it if it weren’t so important.
 Grounding is absolutely the most important part of your antenna installation and I guarantee it’s the last thing you think about when you’re installing.

 Why?
 Because a poorly grounded (or ungrounded) antenna will work just as well as a well-grounded one.
 Look, I’m not pointing fingers here but I know that “some of you” out there have climbed up on the roof, put up an antenna and once you’ve got a good picture, you think you’re done.
 It’s ok, you don’t have to admit it, but your Uncle Stuart knows.
 Yes, I’m looking at you.